binkley/kotlin-rational/README.md

 # Kotlin Rational

-An immutable, infinite-precision `Rational` (ratio, fraction) class for Kotlin
+An immutable, infinite-precision `BigRational` (ratio, fraction) class for Kotlin

 This code is a "finger exercise", largely demonstrating Kotlin operator overloading, and writing clear, concise, clean Kotlin.
 It also explores the